Does it matter which college I’m planning to attend in applying for a scholarship?

 Yes, if you are submitting an online application directly to the Community Foundation.
 If you are currently in high school or have recently graduated from high school, you must provide a copy of your official high school transcript.
 You must also submit one academic and one non-academic letter of reference.
 An academic letter of reference is from a teacher, counselor, administrator, or other school staff.
 A non-academic letter of reference is from an employer, volunteer supervisor, or other person who knows you outside of the school setting.
 If you are applying for a Community Foundation scholarship at your high school, there is no need to include your transcript or letters of reference.

 To be considered for more than one scholarship, do I need to fill out multiple applications?

-If you are applying for one or more of the scholarships directly to the Community Foundation using the General Scholarship Application, you may use that one application for all.
-If you are applying for a Community Foundation scholarship through your high school’s guidance office, you may need to complete more than one application depending on which scholarship(s) you are applying for.
+If you are applying for one or more of the scholarships directly to the Community Foundation using the online application, you will use that one application for all.
+If you are applying for a Community Foundation scholarship through your high school’s Guidance Office, you may need to complete more than one application depending on which scholarship(s) you are applying for.

 Can I choose where to submit my completed scholarship application(s)?

-No, your completed application(s) must be submitted to the correct location (either your high school’s guidance office or to the Community Foundation office) as described in the scholarship description by the Community Foundation’s application deadline.
+No, your completed application(s) must be submitted to the correct location (either your high school’s Guidance Office, to the Community Foundation office, or online) as described in the scholarship description by the Community Foundation’s application deadline.